-Place the battery pack into the battery compartment of the model and then place the battery hold-down over the posts.
-Secure the battery hold-down with body clips in the holes in the posts.
+Install the battery pack with the battery wires facing the rear of the model.
+Insert the tabs of the battery holddown into the slots in the rear hold-down retainer and then place the battery holddown over the post.
+Secure the battery hold-down with body clip in the hole in the post.
 Do not connect the battery pack yet.